Md-sakib-al-hasan/blogging/README.md

 | HTTP Method | Endpoint                                                                                       | Description                                                                                                        |
 | ----------- | ---------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------ |
 | `GET`       | `/api/blogs?search=technology&sortBy=createdAt&sortOrder=desc&filter=60b8f42f9c2a3c9b7cbd4f18	` | Fetch blogs with advanced search, sorting, and filtering options.

+---

+## Architecture

+- **`controllers/`**:
+    - Contains logic for handling incoming HTTP requests, interacting with the database, and sending responses back to the client.

+- **`models/`**:
+    - Mongoose models for interacting with MongoDB.
+Each model represents a collection in the database.